zacklukem/ease/README.md

 2. Install [gulp](https://gulpjs.com/)
 3. In the root directory run `gulp` to build
 4. To build with file watching run `gulp watch`

-The files are built in the `dist` directory
+The files are built in the `dist` directory and the `docs` directory

+---

+Copyright 2018 Zachary Mayhew \<mayhew.zachary2003@gmail.com\>

+Licenced under the MIT Licence